Liquid-Reply/technical-challenge-wp3/README.md

 The architecture is based on Azure Kubernetes Service (AKS) where the compute nodes are spread across availability zones.
 This allows Keycloak to be easily deployed in a high availability setup.
 In this case three instances of Keycloak are deployed across three nodes, sharing the same external database.

 Access to Keycloak is facilitated via an nginx ingress controller (running in AKS) with e2e https which is fronted by a load balancer.
+Let's Encrypt is used for certificates.

 Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak and access is facilitated with username/password for simplicity.